 This is a real option for those who are drowning in unsustainable debt to start again without the weight of their borrowings hanging over them.

-What are the main consequences?
+What are the main consequences of bankruptcy in Ireland?

 On bankruptcy, all your existing debts are written off.

 - your assets, including any bank accounts, are frozen;

 - in most circumstances, you will be interviewed at the Assignee in Bankruptcy Office or over the telephone;